 Why is vitamin D so important?

 Because vitamin D receptors are found on so many cells throughout the human body, this nutrient plays a crucial role in regulating thousands of vital biological pathways.
-Here are just a handful of ways vitamin D impacts your health.
+Either with an at-home vitamin D test or through routine blood work with your physician, it's important to understand your vitamin D levels and how they can impact your health.

 - Vitamin D helps your body absorb calcium in the gut and helps maintain appropriate blood levels of calcium and phosphate, which allows for normal bone mineralization, bone growth, and bone remodeling, thereby helping prevent conditions like osteoporosis, according to the National Institutes of Health.